PLaSSticity/peacenik-simulators-asplos20/README.md

 3. Download and install Intel Pin.

 Our simulators feed on programs' event traces from a Pin-based frond end.
 The front end includes our [Pintool](./peacenik-pintool) and its underlying Intel Pin 2.14.
+The Pintool depends on the Boost library version > 1.58, which is expected to be in the `lib` directory under the Intel Pin root directory (i.e., `intel-pin/lib`).
 Use the following instructions to install the Pintool:

 ```Bash
 cd; wget https://software.intel.com/sites/landingpage/pintool/downloads/pin-2.14-71313-gcc.4.4.7-linux.tar.gz